Text consolidated by Valsts valodas centrs (State

 4) the amount of estimated wage costs;

-5) the aid percentage applicable to estimated wage costs which
+5) the aid percentage applicable to the estimated wage costs

-is effective on the day of concluding the contract for the
+which is in effect on the day of concluding the contract for the

-settlement of estimated wage costs by additionally taking into
+settlement of the estimated wage costs, in addition taking into

-account the conditions of Section 8, Paragraphs one and two,
+account the provisions of Section 8, Paragraphs one and two,

 6) the certification of a zone capital company that the